 My favorite touch was a mural of Al Capone, who actually had a local estate right in Ocean Springs!
 Read more about the history on The Wilbur here.

-Murky Waters BBQ came highly recommended, and for good reason.
-Definitely some of the best BBQ we’ve had in a long time!
+Murky Waters BBQ came highly recommended and for good reason.
+Definitely some of the best BBQ we’ve had in a long time, and I totally get why many consider it one of the best restaurants in Ocean Springs!
 We got three types of meat (wings, brisket, and burnt ends) and three sides (potato salad, onion straws, and coleslaw).
 The sauces came on the side, and we enjoyed both the smoky and the sweet.

 If you’re wondering what burnt ends are (so was I) they’re fatty parts of the brisket that are left on a little longer and charred more.
 Apparently, they don’t always have these, because they sell out pretty quickly.
 I was put off when they described it as fatty, but our waitress assured me she felt the same way and loved these.